Weighing the BYOD Pros and Cons in the Workplace

-Looking from the point of view of the organizations for curbing as much cost as possible and improving productivity with better end-user experience, the question of data threats and security still remains.
-No doubt, it calls for the framing of BYOD policies from top to bottom to balance the pros and cons.
+Looking from the point of view of the organizations for curbing as much cost as possible and improving the productivity with better end-user experience, the question of data threats and security still remains.
+No doubt, it calls for the framing of BYOD policies from top to bottom for balancing the pros and cons.

 Before analyzing the pros and cons of BYOD in detail, let’s first understand the ownership model of BYOD as defined by Techopedia²: